August 15, 2019

 The book also recognized the strategy as a progression rooted in calculating the size of a bet.
 Therefore, if a losing streak occurred, the strategist would see a profit if and when an exact length occurred.

 The premise of the strategy revolves around periods of wins and losses.
 Moreover, wins and losses usually occur in streaks.
 An ideal position consists of a low losing streak and a high winning streak.
-Moreover, Oscar's Grind divides an entire gambling event into sessions.
+Furthermore, Oscar's Grind divides an entire gambling event into sessions.
 In betting, a session pertains to a sequence of repetitive wagers made until a person wins a profit by one unit.

-If the current bet warrants achieving a minimum of one unit of profit in total, no one would administer the increase.
-This ensures someone will win the next game.
+If the current bet warrants achieving a minimum of one unit of profit in total, no one would administer the increase, which ensures someone will win the next game.
 In addition, the bet size should decrease in such a situation.
 Doing so would guarantee players only win by 1 unit.
 With an unlimited supply of money and time, every session would end with only a one-unit profit.

-If occasional wins increase the amount of money being wagered, the number sharply declines.
+If occasional wins increase the amount of money wagered, the number sharply declines.
 Therefore, Oscar's Grind stems from a losing streak equivocated by winning streaks in the short run.
 An example consists of a 5-long losing streak equalized by a 3-long winning streak.
-Therefore, the player would get 3 units of profit from the 5-long winning streak.
+Therefore, the player would get three units of profit from the 5-long winning streak.

 Also, Oscar's Grind originates from the hot-hand bias.
 However, the mathematical premise of the strategy is unknown.
 In addition, Oscar's Grind also applies to non-even bets.
 To name a few, these include “streets” in roulette and so forth.

 All the player has to do is keep a record of increases in bet size after successive wins.
 Furthermore, the possibility of reducing the variance by waiting for a couple of wins before increasing the bet size exists.